Have you watched Joanna Lumley’s Silk Road series on ITV and fallen in love with Central Asia?

 What will the weather be like?

-It’s early autumn, when Central Asia can still be very hot in places, but where the colder months ahead are beginning to cast their shadow.
-Expect up to 30 degrees in Uzbekistan, but down to around ten degrees at night in the mountains of Kyrgyzstan.
+It’ll be hot in Uzbekistan, and slightly cooler in the mountains of Kyrgyzstan.
+Expect up to 32 degrees in Uzbekistan, but down to around fifteen degrees at night in the mountains of Kyrgyzstan.
 But have no fear, we will supply you with a detailed packing list after you’ve signed up.

 I’m a solo traveller – is this for me?

 Yes.
 More than 85% of our expedition clients travel alone as part of our group.
 We don’t charge single supplements to solo travellers – see below.

 Do you charge single supplements – I can’t see them in your information?

 No. We don’t believe that solo travellers should be penalised with extra charges.
 It goes against our ethos, so unless totally unavoidable or astronomically expensive, all costs are included in the expedition price.
 Please note that in most of the yurt camps we are staying in, single rooms are simply not available.